-- 42. In areas where SO2 and NOx are in compliance, the conversion of these pollutants to secondary PM pollutants means that they contribute to elevating of PM levels.
+- standards, and health protective standards, including but not limited to PM and SO2.
+As set out below Sasol is the principle source of H2S in Secunda and Natref is the principle source in Sasolberg - 42.
+In areas where SO2 and NOx are in compliance, the conversion of these pollutants to secondary PM pollutants means that they contribute to elevating of PM levels.
 Allowing a postponement of the reduction in current emission levels for SO2, and NOx will impact adversely on the health of communities by continuing to contribute to PM levels which are in exceedence in both towns. - 43.
 The postponements are sought in a context where there is an application for exemption from emission standards for H2S.
 The applications for postponements for SO2 NOx and others must therefore be seen in the context of non compliant ambient air standards for PM as well as unhealthy levels of H2S in Secunda and unknown levels of H2S in Sasolburg.
 The applications for postponements for the various entities of Sasol and Natref cannot be seen in isolation from each other.
 A further discussion on the health impact of H2S and the status of H2S emissions will be discussed in the paragraphs that follow hereunder. - 44.
 The cumulative impact of the air pollution as a result of Sasol and Natref cannot be ascertained.
 The precautionary principle must be applied in the absence of scientific certainty where there is a threat of harm (see NEMA principle 2(4)(viii)).
 This requires the implementation rather than postponement of standards which will protect health. - 45.
 The Sasol and Natref bear the onus of proving that their continued emission will not pose an adverse health risk.
 If they cannot prove this requirement no postponement of the MES should be considered.
 The approach taken in the air impact assessments by the applicants for the postponement artificially diminishes the apparent impact of the current emission levels.
 Modelled concentrations of each pollutant individually are assessed against NAAQSs (Table 5-2),27 where they are prescribed by South African legislation.
-Where no NAAQS exists for a relevant non-criteria pollutant, health screening effect levels based on international guidelines are used.
-This approach looks at polluters and their air emissions individually and not cumulatively with other emitters and emissions and so doing underestimates the true impact of the industrial emissions concerned.
-An impression is given that is inaccurate and more benign than the reality, which contains the cumulative impact of a wide range of chemicals in a non compliant air shed.
-For this reason it is inappropriate that the applications recommend postponements or exemptions of coming into compliance with MES. circumstances where the applicant is unable to evaluate the cumulative impact of so many pollutants in an already degraded air shed it cannot discharge the duty to prove that any postponement will not harm health. - 46.
+Where no NAAQS exists for a relevant non-criteria pollutant, health screening effect levels based on international This approach looks at polluters and their air emissions guidelines are used. individually and not cumulatively with other emitters and emissions and so doing underestimates the true impact of the industrial emissions concerned. impression is given that is inaccurate and more benign than the reality, which contains the cumulative impact of a wide range of chemicals in a non compliant air For this reason it is inappropriate that the applications recommend postponements or exemptions of coming into compliance with MES. circumstances where the applicant is unable to evaluate the cumulative impact of so many pollutants in an already degraded air shed it cannot discharge the duty to prove that any postponement will not harm health. - 46.
 Priority area: The Vaal Triangle is an Area of Concern.